Head to Head Comparison: Cumulus Media (CMLS) and Its Competitors

 Cumulus Media (NASDAQ: CMLS) is one of 21 publicly-traded companies in the “Radio broadcasting stations” industry, but how does it weigh in compared to its peers?
 We will compare Cumulus Media to related companies based on the strength of its valuation, earnings, analyst recommendations, institutional ownership, risk, dividends and profitability.

-This table compares Cumulus Media and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares Cumulus Media and its peers top-line revenue, earnings per share and valuation.

 |Gross Revenue